-- 3. How can all students at risk of falling behind be identified early on to enable swift learning interventions? - Schools need to use meaningful assessment for, as and of learning to identify those most at risk.
-It is not just one test that identifies a child at risk- teachers and schools use a range of assessments to identify those at risk and this needs to be contextualized to the clientele of the local school. - Schools need to be resourced accordingly, to provide small group interventions which address the learning gaps successfully.
-Often interventions or adjustments to learning are expected to be implemented by a single classroom teacher in a mainstream setting.
-Any classroom can have more than 50% of students identified with individual learning plans or have needs that require adjustments.
-This contributes to teacher workload and burnout. - 4.
-Should the next NSRA add additional priority equity cohorts?
+3. How can all students at risk of falling behind be identified early on to enable swift learning interventions?

+- Improve the support to schools and educators to use meaningful assessment for, as and of learning to identify those most at risk.
+It is not just one test that identifies a child at risk.
+Educators and schools use a range of assessments to identify those at risk and this needs to be contextualized to the clientele of the local school. - Schools need to be resourced accordingly, to provide small group interventions which address the learning gaps successfully.
+Often interventions or adjustments to learning are expected to be implemented by a single classroom teacher in any mainstream classroom setting.
+In government schools, any classroom can have more than 50% of students identified with individual learning plans or have needs that require adjustments.
+This contributes to teacher workload and burnout.

+4. Should the next NSRA add additional priority equity cohorts?
 For example, should it add children and young people living in out-of-home care and students who speak English as an additional language or dialect?
-What are the risks and benefits of identifying additional cohorts? - Whole school evidence-based practices and interventions will lift the performance of all students.
-The NRSA should be a mechanism to reflect growth for every leaner who is provided the right support no matter their starting point, rather than focusing on cohorts of learners. - 5.
-What should the specific targets in the next NSRA be?
+What are the risks and benefits of identifying additional cohorts?

+- Prioritising our aboriginal students who speak an additional language would recognise and value the importance of their cultural and language background. - Whole school evidence-based practices and interventions will lift the performance of all students.
+The NSRA should be a mechanism to reflect growth for every leaner who is provided the right support no matter their starting point, rather than focusing on cohorts of learners.

+5. What should the specific targets in the next NSRA be?
 Should the targets be different for primary and secondary schools?
 If so, how?
-What changes are required to current measurement frameworks, and what new measures might be required? - Targets need to be beyond academic achievement.
-We need to broaden the scope to measure the two educational goals of the Declaration. - Measure equity by ensuing public money is spent where there is the greatest need.
+What changes are required to current measurement frameworks, and what new measures might be required?

+- Targets need to be beyond academic achievement.
+We need to broaden the scope to measure for example the two educational goals of the Declaration. - Measure equity by ensuing public money is spent where there is the greatest need.
 100% SRS funding for every school.
-Make every school, no matter if they are public or private, accountable for their funding. - Measure how inclusive a school is catering to the needs of diverse learners no matter their background, race, abilities, socio economic status, etc. Remove mechanisms which allow private schools to expel students or move students to public schools because they can't cater for their needs.
-Prevent the privileging of an already privileged cohort in the private sector. - There are already measures for the implementation of whole school approaches such as School Wide Positive Behaviour or a pedagogical framework suitable to the stage of leaners within schools- which measure fidelity of implementation. - 6.
-How can the targets in the next NSRA be structured to ensure that evidence-based approaches underpin a nationally coherent reform agenda while allowing jurisdictions and schools the flexibility to respond to individual student circumstances and needs? - Leaner proficiencies should be considered as a measure to capture a child's 13 years of schooling rather than the end of year 12 exams.
-A students' gains made over time in all areas beyond academic results should capture the concept of 'successful lifelong leaners'
+Make every school, no matter if they are public or private, accountable for their funding through the impact they have. - Measure how inclusive a school is catering to the needs of diverse learners no matter their background, race, abilities, socio economic status, etc. Remove mechanisms that allow private schools to expel students or move students to public schools because they can't cater for the needs of these students.
+Prevent the privileging of an already privileged cohort in the private sector. - There are already measures for the implementation of whole school approaches such as School Wide Positive Behaviour or a pedagogical framework suitable to the stage of leaners within schools, which measure fidelity of implementation.
+Investigate these.

+6. How can the targets in the next NSRA be structured to ensure that evidence-based approaches underpin a nationally coherent reform agenda while allowing jurisdictions and schools the flexibility to respond to individual student circumstances and needs?

+• Learner proficiencies should be considered as a measure to capture a child's 13 years of schooling rather than the end of Year 12 exams or scores.
+A students' gains made over time in all areas beyond academic results should capture the concept of 'successful lifelong learners.'

+www.ntpa.org.au

-3. Improving student mental health and wellbeing
+Improving student mental health and wellbeing